 Federal financial aid funds are awarded with the expectation that students will complete the entire period of enrollment.
 Students “earn” a percentage of the funds that are disbursed to them with each day of class attendance.
 When a student who has received federal financial aid (Title IV funds) leaves school before the end of the semester or period of enrollment, federal law requires the university to calculate the percentage and amount of “unearned financial aid funds that must be returned to the federal government.”
 This calculation may have the effect of requiring the student to repay funds that have already been disbursed to the student account.

 The university will not reduce the amount a student has been charged simply due to of the loss of eligibility of financial aid as a result of withdrawal.
 Thus, withdrawal prior to completion of the semester may result in the student having to pay from personal funds the amount of financial aid required to be returned to federal sources, in addition to any institutional costs owed to the university.
 Students are urged to consider these financial implications prior to making the decision to withdraw from school.
-Please speak with your financial advisor before finalizing your decision.
+Please speak with your One Stop advisor before finalizing your decision.

 Tuition and Fees Payment Policy for All Students